jaranmio/cf_ai_app/README.md

 - **Shared activity feed** that shows what was scheduled, when it fires, and any follow-up runs for recurring tasks.
 - **All Workers-native**: static assets served from Workers Sites, API logic in TypeScript, state handled through Durable Objects.

-## How it Works
+## How It Works

 - `src/index.ts` keeps the original Cloudflare template structure for `/api/chat`, then adds `/api/parse-time` for deterministic timestamp parsing and proxies `/api/tasks/*` into the `TaskScheduler` Durable Object.
 - `src/task_scheduler_do.ts` persists tasks, enforces timing validation, schedules alarms (with dev fallbacks), and records a capped event history so the UI always knows what happened.
-- `public/chat.js` extends the starter client with a scheduling panel: it suggests task titles, parses free-form time using deterministic rules plus the `/api/parse-time` endpoint, and posts tasks to the Durable Object.
+- `public/chat.js` extends the starter client with the scheduling drawer, deterministic time parsing helpers, and calls into the new APIs.
-- `public/index.html` keeps the polished template styling while adding panels for reminders, recent activity, and status messaging.

-Because this project started from Cloudflare's Workers AI chat template, the overall structure and deployment flow remain the same—you just get chat and scheduling in one place.
+- `public/index.html` houses the polished UI plus the task bar that summarizes upcoming reminders and recent activity.

 ## Running the App